 - Having history of gestational diabetes or delivering a baby weighing 9 pounds or more

 Research shows that you can lower your risk for Type 2 diabetes by 58% by:

 - Losing 7% of your body weight (or 15 pounds if you weigh 200 pounds)

 - Exercising moderately (such as brisk walking) 30 minutes a day, five days a week

 Don't worry if you can't get to your ideal body weight.
 Losing even 10 to 15 pounds can make a difference.
-Intersted in learning more about improving self-management skills?
-Check out information you we have for the evidence-based lifestyle change program, National Diabetes Prevention Program.
+Interested in learning more about improving self-management skills?
+Check out the information we have for the evidence-based lifestyle change program, National Diabetes Prevention Program.

 - Small Steps, Big Rewards, Your Game Plan to Prevent Type 2 Diabetes Health Care Provider Toolkit (National Diabetes Education Program website)